P-Layer-app/download/README.md

 Result:

-1. If playback is active, load is seamless (transition to new playlist).
+1. If playback is active and playlist contains `#START:NOW`, load is seamless (transition to new playlist).
+2. If playback is active and playlist contains `#START:WAIT`, current track continues and the loaded queue starts on the next transition.
-2. If stopped, playlist loads and starts playback immediately.
+3. If stopped, playlist loads and starts playback immediately.
-3. Loaded playlist name is shown above `Total`.
+4. Loaded playlist name is shown above `Total`.
-4. For schedule-mask names `YYYY-MM-DD_HH-MM.m3u`, UI shows a human-readable label, for example: `Playlist: Apr 4, 14:00`.
+5. For schedule-mask names `YYYY-MM-DD_HH-MM.m3u`, UI shows a human-readable label, for example: `Playlist: Apr 4, 14:00`.

+Playlist start mode (`#START`) notes:

+1. Valid values are `NOW` and `WAIT`.
+2. If `#START` is missing or invalid, app defaults to `NOW`.
+3. The same `#START` behavior applies to scheduler auto-load.

 ## Auto-Load by Time (Scheduler)